Gamal-on/YBCO/README.md

 - results_values.md : Markdown file containing all the parameters determined by fitting the data

 - image.ipynb : To plot the data on the same figure as previous reported ones

+## Notes on method

+- Analysis focuses on low-T range (< 20 K) to separate electronic (γT) and phononic (βT³ …) contributions; Schottky anomalies can dominate below ≈4 K and bias γ.

+- Different fitting strategies (linear fits in selected T windows vs full nonlinear fits including Schottky and full Debye integral) can yield systematically different γ and β — consult the notebooks and results_values.md for comparisons.